Hailey Kilgore: Early life and education

-Kilgore attended Clackamas High School for two years, before transferring to the Clackamas Web Academy where she graduated a year early.
-Kilgore performed in various productions at Clackamas High School and took part in the Portland August Wilson Monologue Competition in 2014 and 2015.
-In 2015, Kilgore took second place in the competition and performed in the national monologue competition at the August Wilson Theatre in New York.
+Kilgore attended Clackamas High School for two years, before transferring to the Clackamas Web Academy, where she graduated a year early.
+Kilgore performed in various productions at Clackamas High School and took part in the Portland August Wilson Monologue Competition in 2014. and 2015.
+In 2015, she took second place in the competition and performed in the national monologue competition at the August Wilson Theatre in New York.
 Kilgore was a regular "capo", or chant and song leader, for the Rose City Riveters in support of the Portland Thorns FC.

+Career

 Kilgore made her professional theatrical debut as Rebecca Gibbs in Portland Center Stage's production of Our Town in the fall of 2015.
-Kilgore appeared in the Portland Center Stage production of Ain't Misbehavin' the same year.
+She appeared in the Portland Center Stage production of Ain't Misbehavin' the same year.

 Kilgore was a first year student at the American Musical and Dramatic Academy in New York when she was cast as Ti Moune in the Broadway revival of Once on This Island.
-Kilgore has also appeared on The Wayne Ayers Podcast.